 These usually occur suddenly and worsen over a few days, but may sometimes develop over weeks.

-Minimising contact lens wear time
+Healthy contact lens wear includes:

 Corneal infections can also occur after eye trauma and injury.
 Many of these are seen in work site-related injuries and can be prevented with the appropriate use of safety goggles.

 Corneal infections usually occur because of exposure to bacterial, fungal or other microbiological agents.
 Contact lens wear, associated with poor contact lens hygiene is the most common cause.

 Corneal infections are usually treated with anti-infective eye drops and eye ointments.
 In the case of bacterial infections, antibiotic eye drops are prescribed.
-Patients with severe corneal infections may be admitted into hospital, to allow the eye drops to be applied intensively (sometimes every hour, and through the night) and for close monitoring of the infection.
+Patients with severe corneal infections may be admitted into hospital, to allow the eye drops to be applied intensively (usually every hour, even through the night) and for close monitoring of the infection.

-Is surgery necessary?Surgery may be needed for very severe corneal infections, especially if the infection is not responding to anti-infective eye drops.
+Surgery may be needed for very severe corneal infections, especially if the infection is not responding to anti-infective eye drops or causing serious complications such as corneal thinning and perforation.
 Even after the infection is cured, surgery may still be needed if the infection has resulted in corneal scarring and poor vision.
 Surgery is performed to remove the infected or scarred cornea and replace it with healthy corneal tissue ("corneal transplantation").

 Subscribe to our mailing list to get the updates to your inbox